Analogy: Islam

-Islamic jurisprudence makes ample use of analogy as a means of extrapolating from sources of law.
-The bounds and rules employed to make analogical deduction vary greatly between madhabs and to a lesser extent individual scholars.
+Islamic jurisprudence makes ample use of analogy as a means of making conclusions from outside sources of law.
+The bounds and rules employed to make analogical deduction vary greatly between madhhabs and to a lesser extent individual scholars.
 It is nonetheless a generally accepted source of law within jurisprudential epistemology, with the chief opposition to it forming the dhahiri (ostensiblist) school.